 According to Derma Sciences, the company is concerned about patient access and disruption of the quality economic and clinical outcomes that MediHoney® dressings can help provide for this group of patients.
 If you are interested in helping correct this recent change in reimbursement, please contact Ann Marie Dawidczyk – Derma Sciences Director of Reimbursement and Healthcare Policy at: firstname.lastname@example.org

 Until this reimbursement issue is corrected, Supreme Medical is working in partnership with Derma Sciences to provide DME suppliers with rebate programs to ensure MediHoney® dressings remain available for home care patients that rely on Medicare Part B reimbursement for these products.
-If you are a DME supplier and would like more information on what options are available to you, please click here to receive further information.

 To learn more about this company and product visit http://www.woundsource.com/company/derma-sciences-inc

 Colton Mason is the Senior Vice President of Sales & Marketing for Supreme Medical Fulfillment Systems - a national wholesale distributor of medical supplies and equipment that specializes in wound care.